JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 **Configuration Entropy Reduction:**

-The DSL reduces decision complexity from manual to automatic:
+The DSL reduces decision complexity from explicit to generative:
 ```
-Manual configuration entropy:  10.6 bits (requires 1,600+ decisions)
+Explicit resource block entropy:  10.7 bits (requires 1,674 configuration decisions)
-DSL configuration entropy:     7.2 bits (requires 150 decisions)
+Module-based entropy:              7.2 bits (requires 174 specification lines)

-Entropy reduction: 32% (3.4 bits eliminated)
+Entropy reduction: 33% (3.5 bits eliminated)
+Compression factor: 9.6× (1,674 / 174)
 ```

 **Impact:** This moves network design from "configuring AWS resources" to "programming AWS topology."
-The DSL reduces configuration entropy by 32% (from 10.6 to 7.2 bits), enabling reproducibility, correctness, and error elimination at scale.
+The DSL reduces configuration entropy by 33% (from 10.7 to 7.2 bits), enabling reproducibility, correctness, and error elimination at scale.
 It represents the first application of programming language design principles to infrastructure-as-code at this level of abstraction.

 5.10 Atomic Computation Properties: Mathematical Guarantees for Route Generation